FAQ (Frequently Asked Questions)

 Please see the Pricing page for more information.

 Yes.
 All my business clients receive digital files.
 In most cases you will receive high resolution and web-sized files to cover usual marketing needs.
-Under certain circumstances, and when arranged at the time of booking, RAW or TIFF files are supplied.
+Event Photography includes files up to 5mb.
+Under certain circumstances, and when arranged at the time of booking, RAW or TIFF files can be supplied.

 Yes.
 Whilst the majority of my work requires the supply of digital files, I can also have your images printed as framed photographic prints, wood prints, acrylics, and canvases.

 In most circumstances I will arrive 15-20 minutes before your session.
 If I haven’t already seen your location to check lighting and layout, I may arrive earlier.
 I will always be ready to start photographing at the scheduled time, and any set-up is done beforehand.

 Post production is the editing of digital files (editing in photography is a bit like a chef adding seasoning to a dish).
 Editing can be as simple as correcting white balance, straightening, and adjusting exposure/contrast/colour to make the image more visually pleasing, right through to photo manipulation to achieve artistic and creative effects.
 Booking fees include basic editing, and more extensive editing can be requested.

 The best time to schedule photography is the time that best suits your business.
 Depending on what type of business you have, and what type of photography you need, you may need to make a booking when you are your busiest (Eg. a holiday park to capture a full park with lots of activities), or when you are at your quietest (Eg. staff headshots to minimise disruption to your work duties and clients).
 RCP is available 7 days a week, 50 weeks a year to fit in with your business.